KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Autocomplete-Article.md

 You can customize the autocomplete behavior by replacing the ``AutocompleteProvider`` in ``KeyboardInputViewController/services`` with a custom provider.
 You can also customize the ``KeyboardInputViewController`` to change the autocomplete behavior.

-For instance, the ``KeyboardInputViewController/autocompleteText`` property determines which text to use for autocomplete.
-It will use ``KeyboardInputViewController/textDocumentProxy`` by default, but you can override it to customize which text to use.
+For instance, the controller's ``KeyboardInputViewController/autocompleteText`` property is used to determine which text to use for autocomplete.
+You can override it to customize which text to use, without having to create a custom autocomplete provider.

 ## How to create a custom autocomplete provider

-You can create a custom autocomplete provider to customize the autocomplete behavior, for instance to integrate with 3rd party tools.
-You can implement ``AutocompleteProvider`` from scratch, or inherit and customize any [KeyboardKit Pro][Pro] provider.
+You can create a custom autocomplete provider to customize the autocomplete behavior, to integrate with 3rd party tools, etc. You can implement ``AutocompleteProvider`` from scratch, or inherit and customize any of the [KeyboardKit Pro][Pro] providers.

 For instance, here's a custom provider that just adds a suffix to the provided text's current word: